DehSheepie/DiscordJS-Bot-Template/README.md

-# ToDoList
+# Discord Bot Template
-A discord bot for tracking your todo list.
+A template to help me build new discord bots more quickly